gr33pp/gr33pp.github.io/posts/ctflearn/posts/character-enc.md

 We are given this string to decode.
 Looking at it shows its in hex format.

-To decrypt this flag, I used cyebrchef.
+To decrypt this flag, I used cyberchef.

 ![image](https://i.imgur.com/3mL602s.png)